Thousands of easyJet staff to lose jobs as airline cuts workforce by up to 30

 This follows similar moves by other airlines such as British Airways and Ryanair.

-The low-cost airline’s chief executive, Johan Lundgren, said: “We realise that these are very difficult times and we are having to consider very difficult decisions which will impact our people, but we want to protect as many jobs as we can for the long term.
+“But we do it to make sure that easyJet not only survives through this period, but also comes out of this as a strong and competitive company.”

-“We remain focused on doing what is right for the company and its long-term health and success, following the swift action we have taken over the last three months to meet the challenges of the virus.
+He added: “This is still the worst crisis that this industry has ever been faced with.
+There’s a huge amount of uncertainty going forward.”

-“Although we will restart flying on 15 June, we expect demand to build slowly, only returning to 2019 levels in about three years’ time.
+EasyJet will restart flying on June 15 but does not expect demand to return to 2019 levels until 2023.

-“Against this backdrop, we are planning to reduce the size of our fleet and to optimise the network and our bases.”
+The airline is planning for its capacity between July and September to be 30% of what it was during the same period last year.

-EasyJet announced that by the end of next year it expects to have reduced its fleet size by around 51 aircraft to approximately 302.
+By the end of September next year it expects to have reduced its fleet size by around 51 aircraft to approximately 302.

 This will be achieved through measures such as deferring new aircraft arrivals.